anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3.1"></a>
 ### 6.3.1 System Hardening
-All infrastructure should undergo system hardening, establish processes to govern the hardening, and documents to cover at a minimal for the following areas:
+All infrastructure should undergo system hardening, establish processes to govern the hardening, and documents to cover at a minimal for the following areas.

-#### 6.3.1.1 Servers boot hardening
+#### 6.3.1.1 Server boot hardening
-Servers boot process must be trusted.
+Server boot process must be trusted.
 For this purpose, the integrity and authenticity of all BIOS firmware components must be verified at boot.
 Secure Boot based on UEFI must be used (sec.gen.003).
-By verifying the signatures of all BIOS components, Secure Boot will ensure servers start with the firmware expected and without malware insertion into the system.
+By verifying the signatures of all BIOS components, Secure Boot will ensure that servers start with the firmware expected and without malware insertion into the system.
 Secure Boot checks the digital signatures locally.
-To implement a chain of trust, Secure Boot must be extended by the use of a hardware based root of trust provided by a TPM. ... measued boot technologies with TPM as hardware and static root-of-trust.
+To implement a chain of trust, Secure Boot must be complemented by the use of a hardware based Root of Trust provided by a TPM (Trusted Platform Module).

 #### 6.3.1.2 System Access
 Access to all the platform's components must be restricted applying the following rules: